1998 NCAA Division I women's soccer tournament

 The 1998 NCAA Division I women's soccer tournament (also known as the 1998 NCAA Women's College Cup) was the 17th annual single-elimination tournament to determine the national champion of NCAA Division I women's collegiate soccer.
-The semifinals and championship game were played again at the UNCG Soccer Stadium in Greensboro, North Carolina during December 1998.
+The semifinals and championship game were played again at the UNCG Soccer Stadium in Greensboro, North Carolina.

 Florida defeated North Carolina in the final, 1–0, to win their first national title.
 Coached by Becky Burleigh, the Gators finished the season 26–1.
-Florida won the championship in just their first appearance in the College Cup, a feat matched only by USC in 2007.
+Florida won the championship in their first appearance in the College Cup, a feat matched only by USC in 2007.

 The Gators' roster won the tournament's awards for both most outstanding offensive player and most outstanding defensive player, awarded to Danielle Fotopoulos and Meredith Flaherty, respectively.
 Fotopoulos and Flaherty, along with ten other players, were named to the All-tournament team.

 The tournament's leading scorer, with 3 goals, was Meredith Florance from North Carolina.